Duke of Camerino

-Duke of Camerino is a title of nobility, originally in Papal peerage.
-It was created on 1503 by Apostolic authority of Pope Alexander VI and cardinal council over the ancient Marquissate of Camerino, which was part of the Dukedom of Spoleto.
+The title of Duke of Camerino is a noble title within the Papal peerage.
+It was created in 1503, under the apostolic authority of Pope Alexander VI and the council of cardinals, by elevating the ancient Marquisate of Camerino, which was part of the Duchy of Spoleto, to the rank of a duchy.

 History

 Camerino was a Welf Marquissate, under the Varano family, its rulers participated in all conflicts between Ghibellines and Welfs.
-Meanwhile, Cesar Borgia was in Rome making his final plans for his intervention in Tuscany, in Camerino the Lord of Faenza Manfredo Astorre, fidelity at Papal authority is found floating in the Tiber, he had been strangled.
+Meanwhile, Cesare Borgia was in Rome making his final plans for his intervention in Tuscany, in Camerino the Lord of Faenza, Astorre Manfredi, was found floating in the Tiber, he had been strangled on the orders of Borgia.

-On 5 June Pope Alexander VI, excommunicated Giulio Cesare Varano, ruler of Camerino, accusing him of giving help to enemies of the church.
-On 23 June Cesar Borgia left Rome with an army of 8000 troops.
-On 20 July Cesar Borgia carrying the Apostolic authority, took Camerino and Giulio Cesare Varano prisoner.
-On 25 July and after Alexander VI and cardinal council received notice of Camerino's capture, Cesar Borgia is invested by Apostolic authority and by cardinal council as Duke of Camerino, being first time in history the denomination is used over the Camerino city and region of Camerino.
+On 5 June Pope Alexander VI, excommunicated Giulio Cesare Varano, ruler of Camerino, accusing him of giving help to the enemies of the Church.
+On 23 June Cesare Borgia left Rome with an army of 8000 troops.
+On 20 July Cesare Borgia carrying the Apostolic authority, took Camerino and Giulio Cesare Varano prisoner.
+On 25 July and after Alexander VI and cardinal council received notice of Camerino's capture, Cesare Borgia is invested by Apostolic authority and by cardinal council as Duke of Camerino, being first time in history the denomination is used over the Camerino city and region of Camerino.

 Background

-Cesar Borgia left then Dukedom of Camerino to his brother Giovanni Borgia, was named later Duke of Nepi and Duke of Pallestrina by Apostolic authority.
-Giovanni Borgia carried many other titles and he did after death of Alexander VI a career as ambassador.
-He died on November, 1555 in Genoa being ambassador of Pope Paul III.
-The Dukedom of Camerino right remained in hands of Giovanni Borgia until his death when it passed to another branch of the Borgia family by reason of patrimony formed by him under the Sicilian and Spanish crowns because he had three daughters and no sons.
+Cesare Borgia left the Duchy of Camerino to his brother Giovanni Borgia, who was later named Duke of Nepi and Duke of Pallestrina by Apostolic authority.
+The Duchy of Camerino remained in the hands of Giovanni Borgia until his death when it passed to another branch of the Borgia family by reason of patrimony.

-On 1503 Pope returned Camerino to Juan Maria Varano in quality of Lord under Papal dukedom domine.
-On 1521 Juan, Lord of Camerino was deposed by his brother Segismund and he was reposed again in 1522.
-On 1534 Camerino is integrated to Dukedom of Spoleto but the ruler and Lady of Camerino was deposed by Pope on 1535, date in which is returned in quality of Marquissate to Ercole Varano for return to the Pope again in 1540 who gave Camerino to Octavio Farnesio, Duke of Parma.
+In 1503 The pope returned Camerino to Juan Maria.
+In 1521 Juan was deposed by his brother Segismund, and he was brought back to power once again in 1522.
+In 1534 Camerino was integrated into the Duchy of Spoleto but the ruler and Lady of Camerino was deposed by the pope in 1535.

-Camerino was a policy piece in hands of Popes whose used it in pursuit policy alliances until 1555; in which the region remained definitely joined to Papal states until 1860, year which Camerino passed to new Kingdom of Italy.
+Camerino was used as a political ploy by popes who used it in pursuit of political alliances until 1555.
+Camerino was joined to the Papal States until 1860, year which Camerino passed to new Kingdom of Italy.

-The title of Duke of Camerino remained then in hands of Borgia family; nevertheless, it was used by the popes without permission of Giovanni Borgia and his descendants.
+The title of Duke of Camerino remained in hands of Borgia family for a short period; nevertheless, it was used later by the Borgia family without permission of the popes (Giovanni Borgia and his descendants).
 Giovanni Borgia received rents of Camerino until his death, the dukedom right passed to a branch of the House of Borgia.

+The title of Duke of Camerino was then held for another brief period by the Da Varano family (Giovanni Maria da Varano e Giulia da Varano) and Farnese family (Ottavio Farnese).